archiips/UWB-Marketplace-Project/README.txt

 - Delete your own listings
 - View all your listings on a personal "My Listings" page

-Features cut from original plan:
+Features not included in final version:
-- Edit listing — replaced by delete and repost
+- Edit listing - we went with delete and repost instead
-- Email contact button — replaced by a contact info text field on the listing
+- Email contact button - replaced with a contact info field where sellers can share how they want to be reached
-- Category tags, sort by price, and report listing were out of scope
+- Category tags, sort by price, and report listing were cut due to time constraints

 =======================================================================